Chester v Darlington

 3N, 1931.
 Added City to name 1983, left Sealand Rd ground 1990.

 Relegated to Conference 2000, promoted 2003-2004.
 The old City club folded in 2010 after a period of financial problems and the usual story of dodgy ownership, we're familiar with.
 It was reformed by the City Fans United trust.
 They earned a place in the Northern Premier League Division One North to start with.
 Their previous season in the Conference North broke quite a few records, as they notched up 107 points in 2012/13.
-Their first season in National League North after relegation saw a 9th place finish.
+Their first season in National League North after relegation saw a 9th place finish before making the play-offs.
+Last season ended in play-off heartache after a strong finish.
+Connell Rawlinson replaced Calum McIntyre at the end of February and he takes charge as interim manager for Darlington's visit.
 Click here for streetmap of the Chester's ground

 Distance from Darlington 2hr 29 minutes (152 miles) From the North: Take the M56 until Junction 16, the end of the motorway, and turn left at the roundabout (signs A5117, North Wales and Queensferry).
 After half a mile, take a left at the Little Chef roundabout onto the A540 (signposted Chester).
 Another 3.5 miles, take the third exit on the roundabout (signposted Queensferry A5480) onto the Deva Link road.
 Straight ahead at the next roundabout and by Stokers Furniture/Tesco go across the crossroads into Bumpers Lane - the ground is on the right.
 Parking: The club car park costs £2.